-He in a romantic mood and more interested in spending some time with her.
+He is in a romantic mood and more interested in spending some time with her.
 Alone.

-She replies that it would be inappropriate, since they just found out their friend was dying.
+She replies that it would be inappropriate, since they just found out their friend is dying.

 He agrees and goes off to read the mail.